pcardona34/apps-within-nextspace/README.md

 Well, even though I am a GNU/Linux user from the 95th years, I am not considering myself as a guru, because my first profession was to teach litterature.
 I am not an ingeneer and even today I need to learn things to understand.
 So it is a matter of free time and curiosity.
 But there are some requirements to be not frustrated:
 - You should already know the basis of using the [command line tools in an UNIX shell](https://swcarpentry.github.io/shell-novice/reference.html).
-- You should know and understand the philosophy behind the [GNUstep project](https://www.gnustep.org/), the [NeXT/OPENSTEP world ergonomy](https://youtu.be/Nc3VttWuslw?si=INLvOjqU3KFiN_zC).
+- You should know and understand the philosophy behind the [GNUstep project](https://www.gnustep.org/), the NeXT/OPENSTEP world, more particularly the [Quick Start to OpenStep Desktop.pdf](https://github.com/userLevel/next/blob/ea1deb7b6f4e482179b802e20cb7171605d4b484/Quick%20Start%20to%20OpenStep%20Desktop.pdf).
 Though it has made the foundations of the Mac OS we know today, it is not the goal to ape Apple, but to accomplish the initial NeXT perspective.
-And as in arts, Esthetism in computers is a matter of choice.
+And as in arts, Esthetism in computers is a matter of taste.
 I prefer think about efficiency and ergonomy.

 ## Where are the apps from ?